hashicorp/terraform-provider-aws/website/docs/r/lb_target_group.html.markdown

 * `timeout` - (Optional) The amount of time, in seconds, during which no response means a failed health check.
 For Application Load Balancers, the range is 2 to 60 seconds and the default is 5 seconds.
 For Network Load Balancers, you cannot set a custom value, and the default is 10 seconds for TCP and HTTPS health checks and 6 seconds for HTTP health checks.
 * `healthy_threshold` - (Optional) The number of consecutive health checks successes required before considering an unhealthy target healthy.
 Defaults to 5.
 * `unhealthy_threshold` - (Optional) The number of consecutive health check failures required before considering the target unhealthy.
 Defaults to 2.
-* `matcher` (Required, only available for Application Load Balancers): The HTTP codes to use when checking for a successful response from a target.
+* `matcher` (Optiona, only supported on Application Load Balancers): The HTTP codes to use when checking for a successful response from a target.
 You can specify multiple values (for example, "200,202") or a range of values (for example, "200-299").

 ## Attributes Reference